Hanani-Tutte for approximating maps of graphs: Introduction

 Roughly speaking, in the corresponding special cases the result of M.~Skopenkov says that $\varphi$ is approximable by an embedding if and only if $\varphi$ is approximable by a generic continuous map under which every pair of non-adjacent edges cross an even number of times.
 The running time of the algorithm based on the characterization is $O(|\varphi|^{2\omega})$, where $O(n^{\omega})$ is the complexity of multiplication of square $n\times n$ matrices~\cite[Section 2]{FKMP15}.
 The best current algorithms for matrix multiplication give $\omega<2.3729$~\cite{LeGall14_powers,WVV12}\footnote{Since a linear system appearing in the solution is sparse, it is also possible to use Wiedemann's randomized algorithm~\cite{Wie86_sparse}, with expected running time $O(|\varphi|^4\log{|\varphi|}^2)$ in our case.}.
 Independently of the aforementioned developments, results of recent papers~\cite{AAET16,ChEX15,CDPP09} on weakly simple embeddings imply that the problem of deciding the approximability of $\varphi$ by an embedding is tractable and can be carried out in $O(|\varphi|\log |\varphi|)$ time if $G$ is a cycle.
 Besides the mentioned results, prior to our work, restrictive partial results with much worse running time were achieved~\cite{ADDF17,F16_bounded,F17_pipes,FKMP15}.

-We show that the problem of deciding whether $\varphi$ is approximable by an embedding is tractable for every graph $G$ and continuous piecewise linear map $\varphi:G\rightarrow M$, thus confirming a conjecture of M.~Skopenkov~\cite[Conjecture 1.6]{Sko03_approximability}.
+We show that the problem of deciding whether $\varphi$ is approximable by an embedding admits an efficient algorithm for every graph $G$ and continuous piecewise linear map $\varphi:G\rightarrow M$.
+To this end we essentially confirm a conjecture of M.~Skopenkov~\cite[Conjecture 1.6]{Sko03_approximability}.

 In spite of the analytic definition, the algorithmic problem of deciding whether $\varphi$ is approximable by an embedding admits a polynomially equivalent reformulation that is of combinatorial flavor and that better captures the essence of the problem.
 Therefore we state our results in terms of the reformulation, whose planar case is a fairly general restricted version of the c-planarity problem~\cite{FCE95a_how,FCE95b_planarity} of Feng, Cohen and Eades introduced by Cortese et al.~\cite{CDPP09}.
 The computational complexity of c-planarity testing is a well-known notoriously difficult open problem in the area of graph visualization~\cite{CB05_invited}.
 To illustrate this state of affairs we mention that Angelini and Da Lozzo~\cite{AL16_pipes} have recently studied our restricted variant (as well as its generalizations) under the name of \emphh{c-planarity with embedded pipes} and provided an FPT algorithm for it~\cite[Corollary 18]{AL16_pipes}.